resolve validation problem with missing keys

 validate correctly with existing tools or we may have a mess on our hands.

-#4 Updated by Peter McCartney about 18 years ago
+#4 Updated by Peter McCartney over 18 years ago

 needless to say, im one of the ones that is not wild about id's being